13th INTERNATIONAL SUMMER MUSIC FESTIVAL AND MASTER CLASSES

 We only accept a handful students due to limited space.

-This year we will offer spaces to 10 gifted violinists and 10 gifted pianists from all over the world, and 8 cellists.
+This year we will offer spaces to 10 gifted violinists and 10 gifted pianists from all over the world, and 6 - 8 singers.
 Students will receive 2 individual (private) lessons , each lesson is 1 hour long.
 These lesson are open to the public.
-In addition to 2 lessons, students will receive a STUDIO CLASS, participating with all the students, and will play in a students concerts on Thursday, August 1, and Friday, August 2 2024.
+In addition to 2 lessons, students will receive a STUDIO CLASS, participating with all the students, and will play in a students concert on Thursday, August 7, 2025

 Upon each professor, students might be given additional time, and / or being invited to participate in an open master class.